dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/basic_sql/README.md

 `FROM mpettit_schema.mpettit_table AS inspect`

-`INNER JOIN gis.boundaries AS bound`
+`LEFT JOIN gis.boundaries AS bound`

 `ON bound.zip=inspect.zip::varchar;`